willthames/octopress/source/_posts/2014-05-19-race-report-the-north-face-100km.markdown

 very much a key part of the North Face race, and was ready for it.
 And I felt happier and easier doing the stairs this year than last year, even though I'd run 20km further at that point.
 Sure, I forgot about blocks of stairs but I never found myself particularly annoyed by them.

+At some point on the stairs, we came across a cockatoo, just standing on a step.
+I said "Hello Cocky!", to which he/she replied "Hello!".
+So of course I had to say hello again.
+Presumably it'd either escaped from a family or had just learned to say hello on the trails, but it wasn't at all bothered by all these trail runners going past!

-It was great to stop at the 66km water stop, where I was well looked after by Steph, a three year old, who helped fill my camelbak (with the help of her mum).
+It was great to stop
+at the 66km water stop, where I was well looked after by Steph, a three year old, who helped fill my camelbak (with the help of her mum).

+{% fancybox into_night /images/tnf100_selfie_60km.jpg "At 60km" %}
+{% fancybox into_night /images/tnf100_pro_dancing_on_rocks.jpg "Dancing across rocks (Aurora)" %}
+{% fancybox into_night /images/tnf100_pro_night.jpg "Running during darkness (Aurora)" %}

 After a couple more kms, I was convinced I must have passed the Fairmont and was ahead of schedule, so I texted Peta to let her know this crucial fact.